Saily vs Airalo – Which eSIM service is right for you?

 Now, let’s take a look at Saily.

-Saily – A new eSIM option from a trusted brand
+Saily – An eSIM option from a trusted Web Security brand

-Saily is a brand new service that has only been around since the beginning of this month (April 2024).
-However, its parent company is Nord Security, which is known for their NordVPN software.
-I’ve been using NordVPN as my go-to VPN for over 5 years and have regularly been impressed with how well it works and how easy it is to use, so I’m really excited to see what they do in this new space!
+Saily is a newer eSIM service (2024), but its parent company, Nord Security, has been around for ages, and is known for their best-in-class NordVPN software.
+I’ve been using NordVPN as my go-to VPN for over 7 years and have regularly been impressed with how well it works and how easy it is to use, and Saily has done a great job of transferring that experience to an eSIM service.

 Saily does the same thing as Airalo in their country list and includes regions that are technically not countries, but that are different enough from the countries that they belong to as to need different cell networks.
 (Think how the Bahamas are a commonwealth, not a country, but are also a completely different experience from the UK.)